ben-xo/dir2cast/README.txt

 * RSS Description, iTunes Subtitle and iTunes Summary can be set by dropping files named description.txt, itunes_subtitle.txt and itunes_summary.txt in the same folder as dir2cast.php - but they are not required.
-(You can also set these in the script).
+(You can also set these in the config).

 * You can set a per-file iTunes Summary by creating a text file with the same name as the MP3 (e.g. for file.mp3, create file.txt).

-* Works from the command line, if you want.

 REQUIREMENTS